nrkn/bloodlines-tc/README.md

 Hammer can export to DXF, an Autocad format - it's pretty crude, just exports a raw list of polyfaces, no info about textures

-Research: is there a way to get a bill of materials for a level out of Hammer?
+*Research*: is there a way to get a bill of materials for a level out of Hammer?

-Research: can any newer versions of Hammer still open Bloodlines maps?
+*Research*: can any newer versions of Hammer still open Bloodlines maps?
 If so might be able to export something better

 ### Doom